Protein in Menopause: Getting It Right Without the Hype

 It's found in foods like meat, beans/legumes, nuts, and dairy.

-Why is Protein important in menopause?
+Why is Protein important in Menopause?

 Protein plays a vital role during menopause for several reasons: